- Budget and Finance

 Kay Beattie retired from the LSA Dean’s Office in 2007, after 40 years of service to the University.
 This award was established in her honor by former Dean Terry McDonald.
 Presented to an employee with more than 15 years of service at the University who has exhibited progressive career advancement, taking on increasing levels of responsibility with a significant portion of his/her career in LSA.

 Presented to two or more staff members who function as a team and who have taken on time-limited projects that positively impact LSA.

 Outstanding Individual Employee Award

-The award is presented to an individual staff member (with greater than 3 and less than 15 years of service) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.
+The award is presented to an individual staff member (with greater than 3 years of service) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.

 Rising Star Award